Federal government pledges to employ only qualified teachers | TODAY.NG

 According to him, through this certification process teaching profession would not be seen as political patronage again, especially in the states.

-He said: “We have a programme were non-teachers are being recruited for two three years to teach in schools, we are looking at the possibility of abrogating that from next year.”
+“We have a programme where non-teachers are being recruited for two three years to teach in schools, we are looking at the possibility of abrogating that from next year.”

 Prof. Josiah Ajiboye, the Registrar, TRCN, said that over 17,000 candidates are sitting for the examination across the country.